Ph.D. (1995) Duke University

 - Research Interests -

 - I am interested in a variety of evolutionary questions that can be addressed using mathematical models or experimental evolution.
-Currently I am pursuing three primary areas of research.
-The first addresses the evolution of sex chromosomes.
-I am developing mathematical models to address the loss of genes from a neo Y chromosome.
-In addition, in collaboration with Kelly Dyer, another faculty member in the department, I am working on mathematical models of the evolution of sex ratio drive systems.
-The second research focus examines the rate of molecular evolution at loci experiencing direct versus indirect selection in social insect systems, again using mathematical models.
-Third, I am utilizing budding yeast, Saccharomyces cerevisiae, to study spontaneous mutations using a combination of both mutation-accumulation and adaptation experiments.
-In addition to these primary areas of research, my lab works on several side-projects, some of which are described on my lab site.
+Recent work includes using mathematical models to address the evolution of meiotic drive, the rate and pattern of molecular evolution in social insects, and early sex chromosome evolution.
+In the lab, I utilize different yeast species to study spontaneous mutations using a combination of both mutation-accumulation and adaptation experiments.
+In addition to these primary areas of research, the lab has pursued several side-projects (see publications), some of which are described on my lab site.

 - Hall.
 D. W. and R. K. Dawe.
 2018.
 Modeling the evolution of female meiotic drive in maize.
 In press.
 Genes | Genomes | Genetics.
 Featured article.